matthew1809/Invoicing-moltin/README.md

 * Send an automated email to the customer with their invoice.

 ## Setup
-You'll need to deploy the app and give it the required config vars.
+You'll need to deploy the app and give it the required config vars via .env, you're welcome to clone the .example.env and add your own values.

 ## Webhook
 Once you have deployed the app, you'll need to create a moltin webhook and give it your apps url in the configuration appended with the  `/orders` route.
 You can create a moltin webhook like so: